lunduniversity/introprog-scalalib/PUBLISH.md

 8. Download the staged jar by clicking on it and selecting the *Artifact* tab to the right and click the Repository Path to download.
 Save it e.g. in `tmp`.

-9. Verify that the staged jar downloaded from sonatype works by running `scala -cp introprog_3-x.y.z.jar` and in REPL e.g. `val w = new introprog.PixelWindow`.
+9. Verify that the staged jar downloaded from sonatype works by running something similar to `scala-cli repl . -S 3.4.2 --jar introprog_3-1.4.0.jar` and in REPL e.g. `val w = new introprog.PixelWindow` or `introprog.examples.TestPixelWindow.main(Array())`.
 The reason for this step is that there has been incidents where the uploading has failed and the jar was empty.
 A published jar can not be retracted even if corrupted according to Sonatype policies.

 10. Click the *Close* icon with a diskette above the repository list to "close" the staging repository.
 No need to write anything in the "Description" field in the popup.
 It has happened that the Close failed - then the repo is still "Open" so try to close it again and hope it works this time...